Motorcycle User Reviews - 2008 Thoroughbred Stallion

 I did see one Stallion around town and took its picture to show in this review.

 The Stallion is being shown across the country in rallies.
-Check out its rally schedule and go take a demo ride yourself.

 The Stallion lists for $32,995.
 That's comparable to buying a Honda Gold Wing 1800 for $22,000-24,000. and having it converted to a trike for an additional $10,000.

 The Stallion is a new kind of motorcycle trike from the same people who continue to bring you the Motor Trike.
 It's a trike that will appeal to many who don't ride motorcycles at all.
 Also, licensing requirements may vary depending on where you live.

 If you belong to a Gold Wing Road Riders Association (GWRRA) chapter and want a Stallion, you will find that you suddenly become an associate member since members are supposed to ride Gold Wings or Valkyries.
 Perhaps if the Stallion really catches on, GWRRA will make an exception. -- Walter F. Kern

 See Americade 2008 - Day 8 for all the rest of my activities on the day I rode the Stallion.